zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/README.md

 - See how the different levels of database service affect performance and concurrency

 **[Click here to run Lab 2](LabGuide2.md)**

-<a href="https://apexapps.oracle.com/pls/apex/f?p=44785:112:0::::P112_CONTENT_ID:22791" target="_blank">**Click here to watch a video demonstration** of running queries against the sample data sets that are part of your Autonomous Data Warehouse.
+<a href="https://apexapps.oracle.com/pls/apex/f?p=44785:112:0::::P112_CONTENT_ID:22791" target="_blank">**Click here to watch a video demonstration**</a> of running queries against the sample data sets that are part of your Autonomous Data Warehouse.

 ## Lab 3: Loading Data into Your New Autonomous Data Warehouse